Explore the DG world:

 After graduating from Seoul National University, where she studied with Young Uck Kim, Bomsori received a full scholarship to complete her postgraduate training with a master’s degree and artist diploma at New York’s Juilliard School.
 Her formidable combination of natural talent, hard work and compelling artistry also returned impressive results on the international competition circuit.
 She won prizes at the International Tchaikovsky Competition, the International Sibelius Violin Competition, the ARD International Music Competition, the Joseph Joachim International Violin Competition Hannover and the Sendai International Music Competition.

-In 2016 Bomsori won Second Prize, Critic’s Prize, and nine additional special prizes at the International Henryk Wieniawski Violin Competition.
-Rafał Blechacz was so impressed by the TV broadcast of her final-round performance that he invited her to work on his next chamber music project.
-“I realised very quickly that she was the perfect musical partner,” he observes.
-As well as making their album for DG, the duo have given recitals in Germany, Italy, Spain, Canada and the US.
+In 2016 Bomsori won Second Prize, the Critic’s Prize, and nine additional special prizes at the International Henryk Wieniawski Violin Competition.
+Rafał Blechacz was so impressed by the TV broadcast of her final-round performance that he invited her to work on his next chamber music project, describing her as “the perfect musical partner”.

 Follow Deutsche Grammophon online